MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/update-extension.md

 You can update a submitted extension or remove a published extension listing from the Microsoft Edge Add-ons website at any time.

-> [!NOTE]
-> The certification process for an update to an extension can take up to 7 business days.
+The certification process for an update to an extension can take up to 7 business days.

 <!-- ====================================================================== -->